gzachos/mars-stack-visualizer/README.md

 Developed by Pete Sanderson (psanderson@otterbein.edu) and Kenneth Vollmar (kenvollmar@missouristate.edu).

 ## About this project
-The StackVisualizer tool and application allows the user to view in real time the memory modification operations taking place in the stack segment.
+The StackVisualizer tool and application allows the user to view in real time the `$sp`-relative memory modification operations taking place in the stack segment.
 The user can also observe how the stack grows.
 The address pointed by the stack pointer is displayed in an orange background while the whole word-length data in a yellow one.
 Lower addresses have a grey background (given that stack growth takes place form higher to lower addresses).
 The names of the registers whose contents are stored (`sw`, `sh`, `sb` etc.) in the stack, are shown in the "Stored Reg" column.
 In the "Call Layout" column, the subroutine frame (activation record) layout is displayed, with subroutine names placed on the highest address of the corresponding frames.

 ## Project Supervisor
  - [Aris Efthymiou](https://www.cse.uoi.gr/~efthym)